Tuesday 14th June 2016

 You’ve put a lot of hard work into getting your product to the finished article.
 Make sure your readers can see that.
 Take them on a journey through your product’s development, values and the motivation behind it’s creation.

-important product information.
+Although you want to be descriptive and engaging with your product description, you also need to make sure that content is easy for the reader to scan and locate important product information.
 A reader isn’t going to want to trawl all the way through a large block of text just to see if the product is the right size or colour.
-They may not bother or may find it hard to and then they may just look for the product somewhere else.
+They may not bother or may find it hard to locate and then they may just look for the product somewhere else.

 Using bullet points is a great way to make important product specifications and benefits easy to find.
 The reader can pick out information at a glance and is able to see much more quickly if your product will meet their needs.